ekatamel/applifting_blog/README.md

 ## Possible impovements

 -   Create article form - retrieving old image from previous request, if form validation fails (currently the user has to upload the same image again)
--   Enable outside registrations - currenty outside registration are disabled and only existing registered users can login
 -   Implement nested comments
 -   Add fulltext search of related articles based on the main article keyword.
 Currenly keyword "cat" is hardcoded inside API URL (/articles/{keyword}) and fulltext search is done in articles title.
 As a potential future impovement, related articles could be retrieved dynamically based on article categories/tags keywords
 -   Adding admin homepage with statistics about user activity (number of blog posts, user engagement etc.)